WukLab/Hotpot/hotpot/Documentations/debug.md

 # Hotpot Debug/Trace Options
 This file describes how applications writers can debug and trace various activies within Hotpot.
 All Hotpot's runtime information is exported through two `/proc` files.
-Generic information is expored through `/proc/dsnvm`, and various events counting are exported through `/proc/dsnvm-event`.
-(Love this feature!)
+Generic information is expored through `/proc/dsnvm`, and various events counting are exported through `/proc/dsnvm-event`(Love this feature!).
+You are also able to control Hotpot internal behaviour by writing to `/proc/dsnvm`.

 ## /proc/dsnvm
+### Generic Information
 This file export three different kind of information.
 The first is `generic system information`, the second is `transaction runtime information`, and the last part presents information of `persiste memory allocator`.
 It is highly recommened to check the `DSNVM Local ID`, `Region size`, `DSNVM file size`, `Transaction Model` during each run, to see if those match your expectations.

 For example, `cat /proc/dsnvm`: